KawtharE/MyStoreApp/README.md

 This iteration include two key steps:

 **1- Preparing the project directory:** since we will be working with *BackboneJS* and *Flask* we should know that Flask, for sure need a specific organization of the project folder structure however Backbone don't, but it is a good practice even if we were working only with Backbone to have a clear project folder structure and that what most developers do.
-Backing to the fact that *Flask* do need a specific folder structure, now Flask by default know that **templates** must be in the **template folder** and **CSS, JS and media files** must be in the **static folder**, so we end-up with the following folder structure:
+Backing to the fact that *Flask* do need a specific folder structure, now Flask by default knows that **templates** must be in the **template folder** and **CSS, JS and media files** must be in the **static folder**, so we end-up with the following folder structure:

       static
             |---css